 Business Platinum Card

-Amex is becoming well-known for the variety of credits available on its cards, and the Business Platinum Card is not exempt from this.
+Amex is becoming well-known for the variety of credits available on its cards, and the Business Platinum Card is no exception.
 Each year you'll get:

 • $400 at Dell ($200 every six months)